 \subsubsection{Overview}

-We benchmark classical baseline predictors and regression models for the three targets under the shared train/test protocol and preprocessing described above.
+We evaluate classical baseline predictors and regression models for the three targets under the shared outer-fold protocol and preprocessing described above.
 In addition to global-mean and condition-means baselines, we evaluate ridge regression, random forest regression, a shallow decision tree, and a simple condition-axis baseline that regresses on the one-dimensional LDA discriminant score separating Sham vs.\ CS (``LDA condition axis then Ridge'').